openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

 Network Checker
 ---------------

-Network checker will not be able to check traffic through Private VLANs when SR-IOV is enabled for the corresponding interface.
-So, this verification should be disabled for such nodes after deployment.
+Network checker will not be able to check traffic through SR-IOV enabled interface before and/or after deployment.
+So no changes in network verification are needed.

 Orchestration
 =============